 Lots of office space

-Here some desk choices to consider if you have plenty of home office space to work with.
+Here are some desk choices to consider if you have plenty of home office space to work with.

 They also come in all kinds of shapes and sizes.

-A standard sized large desk is usually 60 inches wide, 30 inches deep and 30 inches tall.
+A standard-sized large desk is usually 60 inches wide, 30 inches deep, and 30 inches tall.

 This size desk will work well for just about any purpose because it has enough surface area to accommodate a full desktop PC and printer.
 Or more than enough space for your laptop and external keyboard, etc.